Adam Kidron: Beyond Oblivion

 Kidron was CEO of the music startup Beyond Oblivion, which intended to bundle music for mobile phone devices.
 Kidron came under scrutiny for his business tactics when Beyond Oblivion went bankrupt before launch, costing $33 million.
 It had spent heavily on marketing and filed for bankruptcy in December 2011.
 Kidron stated that he had faced difficulties in persuading mobile phone and computer manufacturers to collect revenue from purchasers and in "co-ordinating the diversity of the ecosystem".
 BOINC was the company’s successor firm, which released a service in Venezuela.

 4Food

-Kidron founded 4Food, a restaurant where food could be ordered using iPads attached to the tables, in New York in 2010.
+Kidron set up 4Food, a restaurant where food could be ordered using iPads attached to the tables, in New York in 2010.
 The initial investment made into 4Food was for three restaurant locations, only one of which was launched.
 Hamburgers could be special ordered by customers then saved and named for later ordering, or posted to social media so that other customers can order the combination.
 Discounts were given to the creator of the hamburger for every time that combination was ordered by additional customers by name.

 Yonder Music

-Yonder Music was founded in May 2014 by Kidron, who is the company’s first CEO.
-The company was developed as a mobile-only digital music service, by providing specially licensed mobile devices with unlimited downloading privileges.
-Renown artist manager Cliff Burnstein invested the seed money.
+Yonder Music was set up in May 2014 by Kidron, who is the company’s first CEO.
+The company was developed as a mobile-only digital music service, by providing specially-licensed mobile devices with unlimited downloading privileges.
+Cliff Burnstein provided seed money.
 Kidron stepped down in June 2017.
 Yonder Music shut down on March 23, 2018.